beepscore/websearcher/README.md

 # web_searcher

 # Purpose
-Download a sequence of web pages and store them locally.
+Download a list of web pages and store them locally.
 Then search them for a regular expression.
 Storing pages enables searching multiple times without re-downloading.

 # Results

+## Command line
+In terminal shell, go to a directory outside of project directory.
+Create a file with argument names and values e.g. websearcher_args.txt Then

+    source ./websearcher/venv/bin/activate

+TODO write shell script that takes args file, something like

+    ./web_search "./websearcher_args.txt"

+## Unit tests
-To run tests, use script run_tests.
+To run tests, open terminal shell and use run_tests.
 For more info see script.

     $ ./run_tests

+---

-## virtual environment venv
+## Appendix virtual environment venv

 The project uses a virtual environment.
 https://docs.python.org/3/library/venv.html